Production of $\Xi(1530)$ in the $K^- p$ scattering process: Introduction

-Besides the production of $\Xi(1314)$ in the $K^{-}p$ scattering process, we also notice that there are some data related to cross sections for $K^- p \to K ^+ \Xi(1530)^-$ and $K^- p \to K^0 \Xi(1530)^0$ in Ref,~\cite{Berge:1966zz, Dauber:1969hg, Briefel:1977bp, Flaminio:1979iz}.
-In addition, the extension project has been proposed in the J-PARC hadron experimental facility, where the high energy kaon beam with high quality can be available.
-With the kaon beam, the production of $\Xi$-hyperon, including $\Xi(1530)$, will be possible.
-Thus, we propose to investigate the processes $K^- p \to K^{+} \Xi(1530)^{-}$ and $K^- p \to K^{0} \Xi(1530)^{0}$ simultaneously in the present work.
-The model parameters for both the charged and neutral processes could be determined by fitting within the Phenomenological model, and then the cross sections could be estimated with these parameters.
-In addition, the predicted differential cross sections for $K^- p \to K \Xi(1530)$ could be further tested by the experimental measurements at J-PARC in the future.
+In addition to the production of $\Xi(1314)$ in the $K^{-}p$ scattering process, we also notice that there have been some data related to cross sections for $K^- p \to K ^+ \Xi(1530)^-$ and $K^- p \to K^0 \Xi(1530)^0$ in Refs~\cite{Berge:1966zz, Dauber:1969hg, Briefel:1977bp, Flaminio:1979iz}.
+Moreover, the extension project has been proposed in the J-PARC hadron experimental facility, where the high energy kaon beam with high quality can be available.
+With the kaon beam, the production of $\Xi$ hyperon, including $\Xi(1530)$, will be possible.
+Thus, we propose to investigate the processes $K^- p \to K^{+} \Xi(1530)^{-}$ and $K^- p \to K^{0} \Xi(1530)^{0}$ in the present work.
+By fitting the cross sections of two processes, the model parameters could be determined, and then the differential cross sections are predicted, which can further be tested by the experimental measurements at J-PARC in the future.

 This work is organized as follows.
-After the Introduction, the effective approach employed to investigate the processes $K^- p \to K \Xi(1530)$ are presented.
-In Section \ref{sec:MA}, the numerical results and related discussions of the cross sections and the differential cross sections for the relevant processes are presented.
-The last section is devoted to a summary.
+After the Introduction, the effective Lagrangian approach employed to investigate the processes $K^- p \to K \Xi(1530)$ are presented.
+In Sec.\ref{sec:MA}, the numerical results and relevant discussions of the cross sections and the differential cross sections for the considered processes are presented.
+The last section is devoted to a short summary.

-\section{$\Xi(1530)$ production in the $K p $ scattering process}
+\section{$\Xi(1530)$ production in the $K^- p $ scattering process}

-In the present work, we employ the effective Lagrangian approach to describe the production of $\Xi(1530)$ in the $K^- p $ scattering process.
-The diagrams contributing to $K^- p \to K^{+} \Xi(1530)^{-}$ are presented in Fig.~\ref{Fig.1}, where the $\Lambda/\Sigma$ hyperons and their resonances could serve as intermediate states.
-In the present calculations, we refer $Y_{J^P}$ to the $\Lambda/\Sigma$ hyperon and their resonances with spin $J$ and parity $P$, and the effective Lagrangians for $pY_{1/2^\pm}K$ read~\cite{Jackson:2015dva},
+In the present work, we employ an effective Lagrangian approach to describe the interactions of hadrons in the $K^- p \to K \Xi(1530)$ process.
+The diagrams contributing to $K^- p \to K^{+} \Xi(1530)^{-}$ are presented in Fig.~\ref{Fig.1}, where $\Lambda$ and $\Sigma$ hyperons and their resonances could serve as intermediate states.
+In the following, we assign the notation $Y_{J^P}$ to represent $\Lambda$ and $\Sigma$ hyperons and their resonance states characterized by spin quantum number $J$ and parity $P$.
+In the present calculations, we only take the lower spin states with $J\leq 5/2$ into consideration, as these states are expected to dominate the physical processes occurring near the production threshold region.
+The effective Lagrangians for $pY_{1/2^\pm}K$ read~\cite{Jackson:2015dva},